Billanas/Complete_Financial_Project_in_Excel/README.md

 # Challenge 2
 This challenge involved completing the income statement, profit and loss statement, and balance sheet for the last year's transactions.

+# Challenge 3
+This challenge involved calculations of residual debt and present value.